A trip to the Dolomites wouldn’t be complete without seeing the famous Seceda ridgeline.

 The closest lift that is operational for most of the summer (June 1st – October 15th) is the Col Raiser Gondola.
 Its lower terminal is in the town of Selva di Val Gardena in a small subdistrict called Plan Da Tieja.
 There is a big parking lot behind the gondola station.

 A return journey costs 20 Euro and the tickets are valid for one week.
-It's valuable information in case you were planning an overnight stay in Puez-Odle Nature Park.
+This is valuable information in case you were planning an overnight stay in Puez-Odle Nature Park.

 If you don’t want to take the cable car, then the hiking trail to get to the upper terminal (path 1 onto 1A) zigzags underneath the gondola, in and out of the tree line with a few glimpses southward to Sassolungo and Sassopiatto peaks.

 Far better views are to come so by taking the cable car you aren’t going to miss anything and I highly advise that you take advantage of it, saving the energy for what’s to come.

 With your gondola ticket you will be given a hiking map of the area with few ideas of where to walk.
 Whilst it’s not the most sophisticated map it will keep you on the right path.

 To reach the Seceda ridgeline from the upper Col Raiser gondola terminal take the path nr 2.
 It is really more a backcountry road than a hiking trail.

 The quickest route heads steadily uphill then takes a right turn onto path 1A, then another right again onto path 6, eventually bringing you to the famous viewpoint.
 Frankly speaking, there’s a multitude of paths and unnamed desire lines that you can take there but these are the main arteries.

 It takes around an hour from the Col Raiser upper terminal to the viewpoint.